 Your guide to the attractions in DC that are free and which require tickets.

-Many of Washington, DC's major attractions are open to the public and do not require tickets, including the Smithsonian museums, the Smithsonian National Zoo, the National Gallery of Art, and the monuments and memorials on the National Mall.
+Many of Washington, DC's major attractions are open to the public and do not require tickets, including the Smithsonian museums, the National Gallery of Art, and the monuments and memorials on the National Mall.
+Entry to the Smithsonian Zoo is free but requires an entry pass.

-You can buy tickets for some of Washington, DC's most popular ticketed attractions including the International Spy Museum and Ford's Theatre at the venue or on their websites.
+You can buy tickets for some of Washington, DC's most popular ticketed attractions including Ford's Theatre at the venue or on their website.
 Some attractions offer discounts to those who buy tickets online ahead of their visit including the President's Gallery by Madame Tussauds Washington, DC.
 You can also purchase 24 or 48-hour, hop-on, hop-off bus tour tickets with Big Bus Tours, which will allow you to view the wonders of the National Mall at your own convenience.